-CUSTOMIZED HIRING EVENTS A Guide to Engaging Opportunity Youth
+CUSTOMIZED HIRING EVENTS

+A Guide to Engaging Opportunity Youth

-Customized Hiring Events High rates of employee turnover are common across many sectors in Canada, including the restaurant, retail, and hospitality industries.1 How can businesses like these increase retention rates and minimize costly turnover?
+High rates of employee turnover are common across many sectors in Canada, including the restaurant, retail, and hospitality industries.
+How can businesses like these increase retention rates and minimize costly turnover?
 One way is by tapping into a demographic that is often overlooked: Opportunity Youth.2 Opportunity Youth are people between the ages of 18 and 29 who are not engaged in school, training, or the labour force.
 Many have experienced challenging circumstances in their lives that keep them disconnected from employment opportunities.3 1 For example, based on member data, Linked-In estimates turnover rates of 19.3% for retail salespeople, 17.6% for food service professionals, and 17% for hospitality professionals.
 See: Booz, M. (2018).
 "These 3 Industries Have the Highest Talent Turnover Rates."
 March 15, 2018. bit.ly/302UL8i 2 See Appendix 1 for a definition of Opportunity Youth.
 3 A study in the US suggests that "younger workers stay in their first job for about 18 months on average.
 But for Opportunity Youth, the figure is more than twice as long-40 to 45 months."
-May 25, 2018. bit.ly/3kLhkb1 Starting in 2017, Starbucks Coffee Company[TM] began actively recruiting this demographic to work in their Calgary stores.^{} Starbucks anticipated that the approach would result in a win-win, helping them to meet their hiring needs while also supporting their efforts to positively impact the broader community.
-What they didn't anticipate was that the strategy would result in an increase in retention rates among other recruits, a phenomenon that has been observed by other employers as well.4 As one Starbucks manager pointed out, Opportunity Youth sometimes require more upfront work to attract and support, but once engaged, they often prove to be loyal, long-term employees.
-Opportunity Youth really want to hang onto the job they have so that they can gain employability skills.
-They value that because they need an entry level job, and this helps them in their career progression."
-YEC COMMUNITY RELATIONS LIAISON
+May 25, 2018. bit.ly/3kLhkb1

+Starting in 2017, Starbucks Coffee CompanyTM began actively recruiting this demographic to work in their Calgary stores.
+Starbucks anticipated that the approach would result in a win-win, helping them to meet their hiring needs while also supporting their efforts to positively impact the broader community.
+What they didn't anticipate was that the strategy would result in an increase in retention rates among other recruits, a phenomenon that has been observed by other employers as well.
+As one Starbucks manager pointed out, Opportunity Youth sometimes require more upfront work to attract and support, but once engaged, they often prove to be loyal, long-term employees.

 ^{} Starbucks first began working with Opportunity Youth in Toronto in 2015 as part of a national commitment to "tackle critical youth unemployment rates" by "committing 10% of [their] store hires to motivated young people who have a strong desire to work, but are facing various barriers to employment and need more support in finding paths to opportunity." (bit.ly/307rnoE).
 As part of the national roll-out for this commitment, they began actively recruiting Opportunity Youth in Calgary in 2018.
 This article describes the hiring process that was undertaken in that city.

 4 David, Christina.
 City of Calgary Youth Employment Centre.
 (Personal Communication).
 November 13, 2020.
-Other companies have also reported increased retention rates among Opportunity Youth.
-For example, CVS Caremark have also seen increased retention rates (60%) compared to regular employees (30%).
-See: Connecting Youth and Business: A Toolkit for Employers available at bit.ly/3b5Y0R3 So, how do you tap into this key demographic?
+Other companies $have also \ reported \ increased \ retention \ rates \ among \ Opportunity \ Youth. \ For \ example, CVS \ Caremark \ have \ also \ seen \ increased$ retention rates (60%) compared to regular employees (30%).
+See: Connecting Youth and Business: A Toolkit for Employers available at bit.ly/3b5YoR3

+So, how do you tap into this key demographic?
 This guide outlines one approach: customized hiring events.
 Opportunity Youth are often disconnected from employment-related networks and resources, and many experience barriers that impede their entry into the labour force.
-For this reason, hiring strategies for this demographic need to be designed in ways that: - Ensure that recruiting messages reach them, - Ease the discomfort and uncertainty associated with interviewing for a job, - Set candidates up for success, - Address barriers, and - Quickly establish a sense of connection and belonging with the company.
+For this reason, hiring strategies for this demographic need to be designed in ways that:

+- Ensure that recruiting messages reach them, - Ease the discomfort and uncertainty associated with interviewing for a job, - Set candidates up for success, - · Address barriers, and - Quickly establish a sense of connection and belonging with the company.

 Working in collaboration with the City of Calgary Youth Employment Centre (YEC)[†], Starbucks has been running customized hiring events for Opportunity Youth in Alberta for over three years.
 During that time, they've learned a lot about how to structure and adapt hiring processes in ways that meet the needs of both employers and Opportunity Youth.

-Here's how they do it ...
+Here's how they do it...